instill-ai/instill-core/README.md

 - 🧁 **Scalable API-first microservice design for great developer experience** - seamless integration to modern data stack at any scale

-- 🤠 **Build for every Vision AI practitioner** - The no-/low-code interface helps take off your AI Researcher/AI Engineer/Data Engineer/Data Scientist hat and *put on the all-rounder hat* to deliver more with VDP
+- 🤠 **Build for every Vision AI and Data practitioner** - The no-/low-code interface helps take off your AI Researcher/AI Engineer/Data Engineer/Data Scientist hat and *put on the all-rounder hat* to deliver more with VDP

 ## Why we build VDP